Religious Tourism Destination in Saudi Arabia

 The Holy Kaaba draws pilgrims from all over the world to perform the Hajj and Umrah rituals, and it is regarded as the first structure built for humans.
 Standing at a height of fifteen square metres, it is situated in the centre of the Grand Mosque.

-The Black Stone, which God Almighty sent to earth from heaven to finish building the Holy Kaaba, is located southeast of the Kaaba.
+Remarkably, the Black Stone, which God Almighty sent to earth from heaven to finish building the Holy Kaaba, sits southeast of the Kaaba.

 Quba Mosque